Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: Mixing time

 \section{Mixing time}

-The rate of convergence to probability distribution of CTQWs can expressed in terms of many quantities, but the one used commonly is mixing time.
-There are two different definitions of mixing time in the literature: the instantaneous mixing time and the average mixing time.
-To define the notion of the mixing time, we use the total variation distance between distributions $d_{1}$ and $d_{2}$ as $\|d_{1}-d_{2}\|_{tv}=\sum_{j}|d_{1}(j)-d_{2}(j)|$. \\ \\(a) \textbf{\textit{Instantaneous mixing time}} \\The instantaneous mixing time is defined as the first time instant at which the probability distribution of the walker position is sufficiently close to uniform distribution~\cite{DHS}, i.e.
+In this section, we discuss the rate of convergence to the above probability distribution which can be expressed in terms of mixing time.
+There are two distinct notations of mixing time in the literature: the instantaneous mixing time and the average mixing time.
+In the following, we give the definition of the two notations of mixing time in the continuous-time quantum walks on graphs and calculate them for our network. \\ \\(a) \textbf{\textit{Instantaneous mixing time}} \\The instantaneous mixing time focuses on particular times at which the probability distribution is sufficiently close to the uniform distribution~\cite{DHS}, i.e. $t_{ins}$ is the instantaneous mixing time if

-Adding a summation over $j$ to Eq.
-(29) gives us the total variation distance required to obtain the mixing time:
+where $||p-q||=\sum_{i}|p_{i}-q_{i}|$ denotes the total variation distance between the distributions $p$ and $q$. \\Adding a summation over $j$ to Eq.
+(29) gives us the total variation distance required to get the mixing time: